 In any case, no matter what the corporate culture, be sure to indicate that any desires about running your own show are part of your past, not your present or future.

 The last thing you want to project is an image of either a dreamer who failed and is now settling for the corporate cocoon…or the restless maverick who will fly out the door with key accounts, contacts and trade secrets under his arms just as soon as his bankroll has gotten rebuilt.

 Always remember: Match what you want with what the position offers.
 The more information you've uncovered about the position, the more believable you can make your case.

 |Is This Answer Correct ?||0 Yes||0 No|

-What do you know about Institute of Banking Personnel?
+What do you know about operation 'Indradhanush' in context of PSU Banks?